Gonbad-e Qabus (tower): Construction, plan and design

 Oleg Grabar (1975) wrote that the Gonbad-e Qabus tower "clearly belongs to the general category of a secular architecture for conspicuous consumption".
 While discussing the forms of the tower tombs of northern Iran (which includes the Gonbad-e Qabus tower), Grabar stated that they may be connected with Zoroastrian funerary structures.
 According to him, the link to Zoroastrian funerary structures is "strongly suggested".
 He cites as examples the use of the Persian solar calendar in the inscription on the Gonbad-e Qabus, as well as the occasional use of Middle Persian (Pahlavi) on the other tomb towers of northern Iran.
 According to Melanie Michailidis (2009), Zoroastrian influence is "manifestly present" in the tower tombs of northern Iran, and can be seen in their height, purpose, and forms.
 She argues that the towers were built by the Ziyarids and Bavandids to emulate "the lost princely mausolea of the Sasanians".

 Though the tower is meant to be Qabus's mausoleum, there is no body buried inside, similar to the other tomb towers of northern Iran.
 According to legend, Qabus was buried in a glass coffin, hanging from the roof by chains.
 Michailidis adds that the "failure of the excavators to find a body might seem to lend credence to this story".
 She explains that the towers were used in a syncretic fashion.
 Bodies were placed inside the tombs, but lifted off the ground, resting on a platform "composed of some impermeable material".
 As Tabaristan was still undergoing Islamization at the time, syncretism would be a logical explanation according to Michailidis.
 Qabus's tower meets numerous criteria for disposing of the dead in the Zoroastrian way, but it does not "obviously" fit the category of an "orthodox Zoroastrian way of disposing of the dead", nor does it match a "proper Muslim burial".

+Cultural references

+The tower is the goal of a meandering geographical quest in Robert Byron's autobiographical travelogue The Road to Oxiana (1937).